ProfMoo/home/infrastructure/talos/README.md

 - As QEMU Guest Agent's installation is not managed by Terraform, be sure to run `./bin/manage_nodes upgrade $NODE` against any new nodes that are added to enable it.
 Otherwise, Terraform will have issues interacting with it through the Proxmox API.
 - At this time I don't think it's possible to choose a specific node to remove.
 You must scale up and down the last node.
-- Due to the way I configure IP Addressing using DHCP reservations, there is a limit of both 9 controlplanes and 9 workernodes.
+- Due to the way I configure IP Addressing using DHCP reservations, there is a limit of both 9 control_planes and 9 worker_nodes.

 <hr>